LibreQoE/LibreQoS/README.md

 * Simple client management via csv file
 * Simple statistics - table shows top 20 subscribers by packet loss, with APs listed
 ## Limitations
-* Tested up to 4Gbps/500Mbps asymmetrical throughput with NVIDIA MCX4121A-XCAT.
-Tested using <a href="https://github.com/microsoft/ethr">Microsoft Ethr</a> with n=500 streams.
-Throughput is noticably superior with NVIDIA/Mellanox cards vs Intel X710 for some reason.
-Qdisc locking problem will require integrating <a href="https://github.com/netoptimizer/xdp-cpumap-tc">xdp-cpumap-tc</a> or <a href="https://lwn.net/Articles/840244/">HTB offload</a> feature in future verions to increase bandwidth capacity.
+* Qdisc locking problem limits throughput of HTB used in v0.8 (solved in v0.9).
+Tested up to 4Gbps/500Mbps asymmetrical throughput using <a href="https://github.com/microsoft/ethr">Microsoft Ethr</a> with n=500 streams.
+High quantities of small packets will reduce max throughput in practice.
-* Linux tc hash tables can only handle ~4000 rules each.
-This limits total possible clients to 1000 at this time.
-Eventually we will rework the code to allow for more clients by linking more hash tables.
+* Linux tc hash tables can only handle <a href="https://stackoverflow.com/questions/21454155/linux-tc-u32-filters-strange-error">~4000 rules each</a>.
+This limits total possible clients to 1000 in v0.8.

 # v0.9 (Alpha/testing)
 ## Features